w3c/w3c-api/README.md

 ## API documentation

-The API is documented at [https://api-test.w3.org/doc](https://api-test.w3.org/doc).
+The API is documented at [https://w3c.github.io/w3c-api/](https://w3c.github.io/w3c-api/) and the details about the different routes are available at [https://api-test.w3.org/doc](https://api-test.w3.org/doc)

 ## JavaScript library